EAA 172 Website Premise

 -- Flash graphics.
 Nice, but often take too long to load for dial-up.
 Streaming video or graphic slide shows can take a half hour to run on dial-up.
 Large graphics can take as long to load.

 If someone has to wait over a minute to view a webpage most likely they will go somewhere else.
 The premise of the EAA 172 site is that most pages should take less than one minute to load for a person with a slow dialup connection.
 The EAA 172 Website's intention is to present information about our Experimental Aircraft Association, not to show how fancy Websites can be if you have fast-access DSL, cable, or other broadband access.
 This information should be available to as many people as possible.
-Those out "in the country" -- about half our members -- cannot get DSL or cable - they can't get Wideband or don't want to.
+Those out "in the country" -- a good percentage of our members -- cannot get DSL or cable - they can't get Wideband or don't want to, or satellite Internet is too expensive and is variable -- microwaves are affected greatly by weather conditions.
 I live in a Verizon, AT&T, Alltel, T-Mobile, etc. "dead zone" in that I have to walk to a hill on my pasture in order to use my cellphone here.
 Most people living out in the country also live in "dead zones" -- city folks have no idea that "live zones" are only in metropolitan areas and along freeways and some major roads.

 Additionally, the Federal